leafo/lua-openai/README.md

 - `prompt`: The prompt for the completion.
 - `opts`: Additional options for the completion, passed directly to the API (eg. model, temperature, etc.) https://platform.openai.com/docs/api-reference/completions

 Returns HTTP status, response object, and output headers.
 The response object will be decoded from JSON if possible, otherwise the raw string is returned.

+##### `client:embedding(input, opts)`

+Sends a request to the `/embeddings` endpoint.

+- `input`: A single string or an array of strings
+- `opts`: Additional options for the completion, passed directly to the API (eg. model) https://platform.openai.com/docs/api-reference/embeddings

+Returns HTTP status, response object, and output headers.
+The response object will be decoded from JSON if possible, otherwise the raw string is returned.